Skip to main content

 Why curtains?

 Outdoor curtains create a dreamy, flowing look reminiscent of a resort.
 By using them, you designate the space and let visitors know it is the central hub.
 Curtains also allow you to introduce more of your personal style to the patio.
-Imagine white panels blowing in the breeze with palm plants nearby or brilliant panels in pops of color surrounded by containers of vibrant plants.
+Imagine white panels blowing in the breeze with palm plants nearby or brilliant panels in pops of color surrounded by containers of vibrant patio plants.
 Two very different looks, but both beautiful ways to enhance the aesthetic.

 What to look for

 There are a few things to keep in mind when choosing curtains for a patio space.
 First and foremost, make sure to purchase curtains specifically made for use outdoors.
-These will be waterproof, fade and mildew resistant, and have light-blocking/UV protection.
-Unlike interior curtains, here, you want the curtain to be a few inches off the ground so it will not collect dirt or be in standing water.
-If you think you will be opening and closing the curtains frequently, look for ones with anti-rust grommets, which move much smoother and won’t get snagged on the curtain rod.
-You can also find options with weighted hems to keep them from blowing around.
+These will be waterproof and fade and mildew resistant, and have light-blocking/UV protection.
+Unlike interior curtains, you want the curtain to be a few inches off the ground so it will not collect dirt or be in standing water.

 outdoor curtains on a frame